Legal issues in airsoft: Bulgaria

 Airsoft is a legal sport in Bulgaria and there are no restrictions placed on the guns apart from parents' permission for people under 18.
 As airsoft guns are considered air guns by Bulgarian law, no documents or licenses are needed to possess them.
 There are no restrictions about lasers or flashlights.
 Moreover, there is no need for the end of the barrel to be painted in orange (like in the United States).
-There are neither restrictions on the power of air and airsoft guns (although there are official rules enforced by individual airsoft fields or by Airsoft Sofia in games that they organize) nor on carrying them in public areas, although it is highly unadvisable to carry replica firearms in public places outside of a carrying case or appropriate backpack.
+There are neither restrictions on the power of air and airsoft guns (although there are official rules enforced by individual airsoft fields or by Airsoft Sofia in games that they organize) nor on carrying them in public areas, although it is highly inadvisable to carry replica firearms in public places outside of a carrying case or appropriate backpack.
 This rule is unofficially enforced by the Airsoft Sofia organisation and is punishable by a temporary or permanent ban from official games, as it creates unwanted friction between players and the authorities and public.

 Shooting in protected areas, which include schools, administrative buildings, public property, and public areas is forbidden.
 Private regulated land must obtain an urban planning application or consent to make it public land before starting a paintball field with an internal boundary of 3 m.
 Many airsoft participants in Bulgaria have their own field rules which usually include being 18 years of age, but there are some exceptions.